 “Probably the most underserved people after prostate cancer surgery are the many men who are incontinent and don’t get treatment,” he adds.
 “There’s a large number of men out there who are just living with their incontinence.
 It’s a significant quality-of-life issue, and many of those men could be helped.”

-More and more men with low-risk prostate cancer are being managed with active surveillance, allowing them to postpone and potentially avoid the urinary and sexual side effects that accompany surgery and radiation.
-So, review all your treatment options, and ask your doctor if you’re a candidate for active surveillance.
+More and more men with low-risk prostate cancer are being managed with active surveillance.
+This allows them to postpone and potentially avoid the urinary and sexual side effects that accompany surgery and radiation.
+So, review all your treatment options.
+And ask your doctor if you’re a candidate for active surveillance.

 “We need to restrict treatment to patients who have clinically important prostate cancer as a way to reduce the side effects of treatment,” Dr. Stephenson cautions.
 “So, we should increasingly surveil patients, especially older men who don’t have aggressive prostate cancer.”

 This article originally appeared in Cleveland Clinic Men’s Health Advisor.